-Below the age of 8, there is very little change, and there is a gender discrepancy, but overall the answers show a drop in hostility to the newcomer, the member of an out-group, not like you.
-Quantitatively, 17% of children provided a negative/hostile response in the pretest and only 9% in the postest (a reduction of 49%).
-Perhaps more important than the quantitative drop is that implementers reported "increased cohesion" between children of different nationalities, in communities where Iraqis, Palestinians, Jordanians and Syrians live together.
+Below the age of 8, there is very little change, and there is a gender discrepancy, but overall, the answers show a drop in hostility to the newcomer, the member of an out-group, not like you.
+Quantitatively, 17 per cent of children provided a negative/hostile response in the pretest and only 9 per cent in the post-test (a reduction of 49 per cent).
+Perhaps more important than the quantitative drop is that implementers reported 'increased cohesion' between children of different nationalities, in communities where Iraqis, Palestinians, Jordanians and Syrians live together.

-You can see that the integration has been strengthened in this activity - although we couldn't measure this systemically it shouldn't be something that is just seen as a coincidence.
+You can see that the integration has been strengthened in this activity-although we could not measure this systemically it should not be something that is just seen as a coincidence.
 Implementer, UNICEF Jordan.

-This observation was then probed with teachers in Makani centres, who were unanimous in saying that inter-group hostility had dropped in mixed classes and the playground was a less hostile environment which they directly attributed to 1001 Nights because they heard children framing discussions using episodes.
-In a situation where violence in schools is given as a reason for children dropping out, this effect can be vitally important for certain children to continue to attend school.
+This observation was then probed with teachers in Makani centres, who were unanimous in saying that intergroup hostility had dropped in mixed classes and the playground was a less hostile environment which they directly attributed to 1001 Nights because they heard children framing discussions using episodes.
+In a situation where violence in schools is given as a reason for children dropping out, this effect can be vitally important for certain children to continue attend school.